Live, Interactive Training (by Appointment only)

 7. Transcript posting column.
 There are four columns in the student transcript and you may indicate which column to post grades for this period.
 If you do not indicate a posting column, STUREC(c) will post all periods other than 1,2 or 3 into column 4.

-• A Quarter enrollment period Type is one half of a semester.
+• A Quarter enrollment period Type is really simply one half of a semester.
 It Repeats four times in a school year, or two times in a semester.
-The first Quarter of a two quarter/half semester pair, must encompass either the September or February Count Dates.
+The first Quarter of a two quarter/half semester pair, must encompass either the October or February Count Dates.
 Example: a PUPil who enrolls for 225 hours per Quarter would be considered to be enrolled for 550 hours per semester or 1,100 hours for the whole year.
 When signing up a PUPil for the first of the quarter pair, you should also sign him/her up for the same number of hours for the second half of the pair.
 Quarters are not appropriate for PARticipants.
 The concept of Repeats does not apply to PARticipants.

 Make sure that you create the enrollment periods before you begin creating classes and enrolling students.
 Changing your mind later can have unexpected results in your database!